libondev/pxd/README.md

 # PXD
-Vue Community Component Library Based on geist design system.
+Vue component library based on radix-vue and geist design system.
 Everything is just right.

 > [!IMPORTANT]
 > The library is still under development and may undergo major changes at any time.